storkenjs/storken-actions/README.md

 Distributed under the [MIT](/LICENSE) License.

 ## Contribution
-You can contribute by fork this repository and making pull request.
+You can contribute by fork this repository and make pull request.